Anime: Japan’s Unique Animation Art Form

 Anime Japan Expo

 Held annually in March, this event attracts over 100,000 people every year.
-Companies like Toei animation, mention earlier, and others like it showcase what’s new to come.
-With a seemingly endless array of event-exclusive merchandise, mascots of fan favorite characters and life sized statues/posters this event is an anime lovers dream.
+Companies like Toei Animation, and others like it showcase what’s new to come.
+With a seemingly endless array of event-exclusive merchandise, mascots of fan-favorite characters, and life-sized statues/posters this event is an anime lover’s dream.

 nakano-broadway japan